 - Scientific Name: Anthriscus cerefolium

-- Description: Unlike some of the cooking herbs, Chervil prefers to hang out part of the time in the shade.
+- Description: Unlike some cooking herbs, Chervil prefers to hang out part of the time in the shade.
 It’s also one of the trickier plants to manage.
 Other herbs handle transplants without a problem, but Chervil HATES moving from place to place.
 You’ll want to choose a pot or box large enough for your Chervil to grow into so you don’t have to shift it later.
 Otherwise, if your cat investigates this particular herb, you don’t need to worry – it’s a cat-friendly flower.

 - Scientific Name: Anethum graveolena